owncloud/ocis/docs/ocis/adr/0009-routes.md

 `https://host/space/relative/path/deeper/file/inside?id=b78c2044-5b51-446f-82f6-907a664d089c:194b4a97-597c-4461-ab56-afd4f5a21607`

 Notice that the ID has not changed.
-Path based resolution should take precedence over ID resolution<sup>2</sup>.
+Path based resolution should take precedence over ID resolution.
 Now we have a `GET` request that the webUI has to adapt to the server's format:

+## Considerations

+Navigating into a folder that is the root of a space changes the url to reflect that we are now in the root of a space.

-## Footnotes
+## Improvements

-- <sup>1</sup> is this a real concern?
-Need read proof.
-- <sup>2</sup> really? this needs to be discussed, but it makes sense in this context, as the IDs are not human readable.
+### Spaces Registry

+A big drawback against this idea is that the length of the URL is increased by a lot, rendering them almost unreadable.
+Introducing a Spaces Registry (SR) would shorten them.
+Let's see how.

+A URL without a SR would look like: `https://ocis.com/#/s/b78c2044-5b51-446f-82f6-907a664d089c:d342f9ce-df18-11eb-b319-1b6d9df4bc74/TEST?id=b78c2044-5b51-446f-82f6-907a664d089c:04f1991c-df19-11eb-9cc7-3b09f04f9ca3`
+The same URL with a SR `https://ocis.com/#/s/workspaceFoo/TEST?id=b78c2044-5b51-446f-82f6-907a664d089c:04f1991c-df19-11eb-9cc7-3b09f04f9ca3`

+Space Registry resolution can happen at the client side (i.e: the client keeps a list of space name -> space id [where space id = storageid + nodeid]; the client queries a SR) or server side.
+Server side is more resilient due to clients can have limited networking; for instance if they are running on a tight intranet.